ShubhamModi032006/file-store-locally/README.md

 4. Start the frontend application:
     ```bash
     npm run dev
+    # Application typically opens on http://localhost:5173
     ```
-    The frontend will typically run on `http://localhost:5173` or `http://localhost:3000`.

-You are now ready to use the application!
+Your full-stack application is now ready!